devAdarsh19/Advanced-Weather-App/README.md

 Using Redis for application level caching, i.e., a cache memory between the application and PostreSQL database.

 Pipeline:
 - Hit weather API to retrieve weather information of desired location.
-Store the data in DB + cache it using Redis with a TTL of 30 minutes
+Store the data in DB + cache it using Redis with a TTL of 30 minutes.
-- Using location as the key, if it exists in cache, it's a cache hit; else cache miss
+- Using location as the key, if it exists in cache, it's a cache hit; else cache miss.
-- In case of cache miss, query the database
+- In case of cache miss, query the database.
+Database is kept fresh using a time difference check.
+If the entry is stale, the external API is hit, necessary fields updated and cache updated.